 If you want more personal support, I am active in both the free FB group, as well as the Mindful Village® Forum (a paid membership group for MV students and alumni) so please feel free to ask questions in there.
 If you need more support, please check out the coaching packages.

-As a parent of a neurodiverse child, as well being as a licensed pediatric neuropsychologist specializing in autism, my unique perspective provides me with both personal and professional knowledge of neurodiversity and all its concomitant issues.
+As a parent of a neurodiverse child, as well being as a licensed pediatric neuropsychologist specializing in autism, my unique perspective provides me with both personal and professional knowledge of neurodiversity (though please be aware that I still speak from a neurotypical lens).
 As an IMTA certified mindfulness teacher, I know I can teach you the techniques of mindfulness needed to progress you on your mindfulness parenting journey.
 Because I've been there.
 I've been you and I know how stressful it is.

 I know most people don't have the energy, time, or resources to complete all the many trainings I did to learn the techniques I've learned.
 Most people wouldn't even know where to start!
 So I wanted to find a way to bring them all to you, in an affordable online course which could be accessible to everyone.
 I'm also currently working on a nonprofit which would offer scholarships to those with economic need.
 My ultimate goal is to have this program translated into multiple languages and have it available to anyone who needs it. 🙏💕

-My hope for you is that you, too, will find that long elusive peace which seems impossible when faced with so many parenting challenges!
+My hope for you is that you, too, will find that long elusive peace which seems impossible when faced with parenting challenges!

 Rabia's Professional Details